cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 Several techniques exist for protecting against phishing attacks, including the following:

-- Impersonation protection checks, wherein a tool compares the sender's address to the addresses of known senders to flag look-alike addresses, such as `user@exmple.com` and `user@example.com`.
+- Impersonation protection checks, where a tool compares the sender's address to the addresses of known senders in order to flag look-alike addresses, such as `user@exmple.com` and `user@example.com`.

 - User warnings, such as displaying a notice the first time a user